arrow arrow arrow arrow

 bullet General Notes:

-~Cokayne's Complete Peerage, 2nd Edition,(Abergavenny), Vol. I, pp. 21, 22, William de Broase, Lord of Briouze in Normandy, and Bramber, Sussex, son and heir of Phillip by Aenor, daughter and heir of Jushel son of Alvred, Lord of Barnstaple and Totnes, m.
-Bertha, 2nd sister and coheir of William of Hereford.
+~Cokayne's Complete Peerage, 2nd Edition,(Abergavenny), Vol. I, pp. 21, 22, William de Broase, Lord of Briouze in Normandy, and Bramber, Sussex, son and heir of Phillip by Aenor, daughter and heir of Jushel son of Alvred, Lord of Barnstaple and Totnes, married Bertha, 2nd sister and coheir of William of Hereford.
 Sheriff of Herefordshire, Easter 1173-1175.
 He was alive in 1179.
 141

 bullet Noted events in his life were: